leomarcov/labadmin/README.md

   * Select an action to exec in all selected machines.
   * Monitor the status of execution in each machine.

 Labadmin schema use one (or more) admin hosts that control a set of node hosts.
-All machines must be placed in the same broadcast domain.
+  * All machines must be placed in the same broadcast domain.
+  * Labadmin agent is installed only in admin machine.
+Controlled hosts only are configured for remote access: SSH for Linux machines and WinRM for Windows machines, but no need specific labadmin software.

 ## Install
 ### Create a config file for each classroom